pmuens/awesome-serverless/README.md

 - [FaaS performance comparison](https://www.youtube.com/watch?v=JS2h8pmqsww) - Comparing serverless function performance.
 - [Introduction to Kubeless](https://www.youtube.com/watch?v=ROA7Ig7tD5s) - Video which introduces the Kubeless project and their Serverless Framework integration.
 - [What's new in Serverless v1.22](https://www.youtube.com/watch?v=ykkeliDAs-c) - Video walkthrough about all the new features in Serverless v1.22.
+- [Kuhiro: Birth of the NearCloud](https://www.youtube.com/watch?v=BQXCn6xBYzA) - Video which explains the concepts of NearCloud.

 ## Talks